zhangt58/felscripts/README.md

 # felscripts
-Scripts made for free-electron laser numerical studies
+Scripts made for numerical studies of free-electron laser